British Long Distance Championships 2026 Carreg Goch – 28 February 2026

 2025 Championships Trophy return

 All trophies from the 2025 British Long Championships and the 2025 Welsh Championships must be returned to enquiries.
-If you hold one of these and are not going to attend the event please pass the trophy to someone who is attending or contact the Organiser to make alternative arrangements..
+If you hold one of these and are not going to attend the event please pass the trophy to someone who is attending or contact the Organiser to make alternative arrangements.

 Enquiries

-Enquiries will be open from 9:00 am until 4:00 pm in the Arena for collecting bibs, returning trophies, collection of hired SI dibbers, complaints/protest forms, merchandise collection/purchase, lost property, colour-coded entries and depositing car keys whilst competitors run.
+Enquiries will be open from 09:00 until 15:00 in the Arena for collecting bibs, returning trophies, collection of hired SI dibbers, complaints/protest forms, merchandise collection/purchase, lost property, colour-coded entries and depositing car keys whilst competitors run.

 First Aid